-You will appreciate serving the pizzarollis at your parties because you can conveniently use some of the pizza dough you already prepared.
+You will appreciate serving the visit website pizzarollis at your parties because you can conveniently use some of the pizza dough you already prepared.
 And lots of garlic and olive oil and… Well, try them out and see for yourself and let me know if you are able to stop after just one or if you are like the rest of us and eat as many as you can get your hands on while they are still piping hot.

 First, “steal” some pizza dough from the stack ready to be shaped into pizza pies (click here for the pizza dough recipe).
 Flatten out the dough a little on a lightly flour surface, cut small strips of dough and roll between your palms into 4″-5″ long pieces.

 Place the pizzarollis on a metal baking sheet and slide in oven.
 They can take the higher to medium temperatures of the oven.
 Since I usually serve them as an appetizer along with the pizza I bake them at a hot 600 degrees F. At this temperature they bake quickly so keep an eye on them and remove when they have browned.